rorrim-rorrim/eden-alt/docs/user/Architectures.md

 AMD GPU support on these platforms is limited or nonexistent.

+## HaikuOS

+HaikuOS supports (see below) Vulkan 1.3 and has Mesa 24.0.
+Because OpenGL ES is used instead of the desktop flavour of OpenGL the OpenGL backend is actually worse than the Vulkan one in terms of stability and system support.
+OpenGL is highly not recommended due to it being: out of tree builds of Mesa and generally unstable ones at that.
+Users are advised to use Vulkan whenever possible.

+In order to obtain Vulkan 1.3 support; Swiftshader can be compiled from source [see this thread](https://discuss.haiku-os.org/t/swiftshader-vulkan-software-renderer-on-haiku/11526/6).

 ## VMs

 Eden "can" run in a VM, but only with the software renderer, *unless* you create a hardware-accelerated KVM with GPU passthrough.
 If you *really* want to do this and don't have a spare GPU lying around, RX 570 and 580 GPUs are extremely cheap on the black market and are powerful enough to run most commercial games at 60 FPS.